 No matter what you’re selling, it’s important to pay attention to your Google and Facebook reviews.

 Do some research and figure out which other platforms are likely to be useful to your business.
+A public affairs firm can help you achieve the connection you want between you and your customers.

 Within a day or two, they’ll get a notification from Facebook asking them whether they want to submit a review.